cybertronai/imagenet18/README.md

 The last number indicates that at epoch 21 the run got 67.462 top-1 test accuracy and 88.124 top-5 test accuracy.

+## Weights and Biases

+Runs will show up under under "imagenet18" project in your Weights and Biases page.

 # Other notes
-If you run locally, you may need to download imagenet yourself, follow instructions here -- https://github.com/diux-dev/cluster/tree/master/pytorch#data-preparation
+If you run locally, you may need to download imagenet yourself from [here](https://s3.amazonaws.com/yaroslavvb2/data/imagenet18.tar)